SetProtocol/STIPS/STIPS/STIP-002.md

         }
     }
 }

+abstract contract ModuleBase is IModule {
+    ...//other existing functions
+    function transferFromWithCollaterlizationChecks(IERC20 _token, address _from, address _to, uint256 _quantity) internal {
+        ExplicitERC20.transferFromWithCollaterlizationChecks(_token, _from, _to, _quantity);
+    }
+}
 ```
+Next, when deploying the new issuance modules we link the modified new libraries to them.

 ## Open Questions

-1. Do we restrict usage of these modified issuance modules which have newer checks?
+1. Do we restrict usage of these modified issuance modules (which are linked to the new libraries) from third-party use?
     - Why did we have the strict checks in the first place?
         - To make sure the set is not undercollateralized
             - Eg. To stop tokens which collects fees on transfer from being a component in a SetToken